GCW48/cs386-a1/Reports/Report2-8.md

 # Retrospection:

-Appreciation:
+Appreciation: Gordon made a cool mask.

-Successes:
+Successes: We all learned more about the tools we are using.

-Failures:
+Failures: Main character model incomplete, concept art incomplete, and 3d tutorial incomplete

-Barriers:
+Barriers: Understanding how to fit our game into the format for the software assignments.

-Next Time:
+Next Time: Make more progress on our individual goals.

 # Next steps